pronerd34/raspberry-pi-USA/README.md

 The variables are set for my location and hardware, but can be easily modified.

-the first section (lines 2-11) enables en_US.UTF-8 as a locale and disables en_GB.UTF-8, then sets en_US.UTF-8 as the default locale.

-The second section (lines 12-17) set some environmental variables so that dpkg-reconfigure doesn't complain later.

-the third section (lines 18-21) creates /etc/timezone with a defined timezone, then sets that by configuring tzdata.

-the fourth section (lines 22-27) change the variables in /etc/default/keyboard to match the typical US PC keyboard.

-I'm still working to determine what's needed to prevent some of the error messages that pop up, but if you run the script once and reboot twice, you should be set up for the typical US setup.
+I've worked out what was needed to prevent some of the error messages that pop up, so if you run the script once it will reboot and you should be set up for the typical US setup.